Half-empty stadiums to stay as coronavirus cases surge across Japan

 Thursday’s new cases in Tokyo were based on the outcome of 7,056 tests.
 The number of severely ill patients was 39, up by one from Wednesday.

-In Hokkaido, a record 236 cases were confirmed Thursday, according to prefectural officials.
+In Hokkaido more than 220 new cases were confirmed Thursday, according to prefectural officials.

-Nishimura suggested falling temperatures and low humidity could exacerbate the outbreak as people head indoors into poorly ventilated and close-quarter situations.

-“If the spread of infection continues we will have to take stronger measures,” he said.

 On Wednesday, Japan reported a near-record 1,547 cases nationwide, the highest level since early August, amid signs of what some health experts say is a “third wave” of infections as cooler temperatures arrive and people spend more time indoors without adequate ventilation.